matevz-kovacic/active-model/sol-execbench-094/README.md

 ## Postscript — a later round, after the campaign was called finished

 The campaign's own records closed this kernel with the verdict that its idea space was exhausted.
-That verdict rested on hardware profiles taken on a subset of the routes; several others had never been profiled at all.

-Asked what could be learned **without renting a GPU**, the model re-derived where the score was actually sensitive, found an unprofiled tier with real headroom, and identified a remedy in the one place the launch geometry left room for it.
+Asked what could be learned without renting a GPU, the model identified a previously unexamined opportunity and generated a small candidate set entirely offline.
+The candidates were compiled and screened locally before a single short B200 rental was used for measurement.

-The entire candidate set was generated, compiled for the B200 target, and screened for resource usage and scheduling problems **locally, on a machine with no GPU**, using the CUDA toolchain already present in a container.
-One configuration was eliminated on that evidence before it ever consumed GPU time.
+One configuration was eliminated on that offline evidence before it ever consumed GPU time.
 A single 17-minute rental measured the rest, against a byte-identical control in the same session.

 **0.998564 → 0.998647.** The margin over the previous leader went from +0.000071 to **+0.000154**.
 Outputs are numerically identical to the previous version — not merely inside tolerance.